 We derive the majority of our revenues from recurring fees attributable to our cloud-based payroll and HCM software solutions.
 Recurring fees for each client generally include a base fee in addition to a fee based on the number of client employees and the number of products a client uses.
 We also charge fees attributable to our preparation of W-2 documents and annual required filings on behalf of our clients.
-Over the past three years, our clients have consistently had on average between 95 and 115 employees.
-We derive revenue from a client based on the solutions purchased by the client, the number of client employees as well as the amount, type and timing of services provided in respect of those client employees.
+Over the past three years, our client size has been on average over 100 employees.
+We derive revenue from a client based on the solutions purchased by the client, the number of client employees as well as the amount, type and timing of services provided with respect to those client employees.
 As such, the number of client employees on our system is not a good indicator of our financial results in any period.
-Recurring fees attributable to our cloud-based payroll and HCM solutions accounted for 94% of our total revenues during each of the three-months ended September 30, 2014 and 2015.
+Recurring fees attributable to our cloud-based payroll and HCM solutions accounted for 94% and 95% of our total revenues during the three months ended September 30, 2015 and 2016, respectively.